harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ### Chaining operators
 - Operators can be chained together such that the output of one operator can be used as the input for another operator.
 	- For example, given `2 * 3 + 4`, the multiplication goes first (`2 * 3`) and then the result of that is fed to the plus operator (`6 + 4)`.
 - The order in which operators execute is a topic that will be covered more later on.
-For now, it's enough to know that the arithmetic operators execute in the same order as they do in standard math: PEMDAS.
+For now, it's enough to know that the arithmetic operators execute in the same order as they do in standard math: <mark class="hltr-trippy">PEMDAS</mark>.
 	- Parenthesis > Exponents > Multiplication/Division > Addition/Subtraction
 	- "Please Excuse My Dear Aunt Sally"

 ### Return values and side effects
 - Some operators have additional behaviors.
-An operator (or function) that has some observable effect beyond producing a return value is said to have a **side effect**.
+An operator (or function) that has some observable effect beyond producing a return value is said to have a <mark class="hltr-trippy">side effect</mark>.
 	- For example, given `x = 5;`, the changed value of `x` is observable even after the operator has finished executing.
 	- Another example, given `std::cout << 5;`, the number `5` gets printed to console and stays there even if the statement has finished executing.

 ## Intro to expressions

 ### Expressions
-- An **expression** is a non-empty sequence of literals, variables, operators, and function calls that calculates a single value.
+- An <mark class="hltr-trippy">expression</mark> is a non-empty sequence of literals, variables, operators, and function calls that calculates a single value.
-- The process of executing an expression is called **evaluation**.
+- The process of executing an expression is called <mark class="hltr-trippy">evaluation</mark>.
-- When an expression is evaluated, each of the terms inside the expression are evaluated, until a single value remains - referred to as the **result** of the expression.
+- When an expression is evaluated, each of the terms inside the expression are evaluated, until a single value remains - referred to as the <mark class="hltr-trippy">result</mark> of the expression.
 - Expressions are always evaluated as part of statements.
 	- For example, given `int x = 2+3;`, the expression `2+3` is part of a statement that assigns a value to `x`.
 	- Above statement broken down into its syntax would look like this: `type identifier operator expression`.
-- A statement that consists of an expression followed by a semicolon is called an **expression statement**.
+- A statement that consists of an expression followed by a semicolon is called an <mark class="hltr-trippy">expression statement</mark>.
 - Expression statement that produces a value only to discard it, is considered useless (some compilers may produce warnings).
-- Subexpression : an expression used as an operand.
+- <mark class="hltr-trippy">Subexpression</mark> : an expression used as an operand.
 	- For example, subexpressions of `x = 4 + 5` are `x` and `4 + 5`.
-- Full expression : an expression made up of subexpression(s).
+- <mark class="hltr-trippy">Full expression</mark> : an expression made up of subexpression(s).
 	- For example, `2`, `2 + 3`, and `x = 4 + 5` are all full expressions.
-- Compound expression : an expression that contains two or more uses of operators.
+- <mark class="hltr-trippy">Compound expression</mark> : an expression that contains two or more uses of operators.
 	- For example, `x = 4 + 5` is a compound expression because it contains `operator=` and `operator+`.

 ## Intro to functions
-- A **function** is a reusable sequence of statements designed to do a particular job.
+- A <mark class="hltr-trippy">function</mark> is a reusable sequence of statements designed to do a particular job.
-- Functions that you write yourself are called **user-defined functions**.
+- Functions that you write yourself are called <mark class="hltr-trippy">user-defined functions</mark>.
 - The structure of a function looks like this:

 ```C++